 1) Clone the viSNE analysis

 In order to run SPADE on viSNE results, first navigate to a viSNE result.
-Within the experiment that houses the viSNE result files, click to run a SPADE analysis.
-Currently Cytobank forces the experiment to be cloned such that the viSNE experiment, which is normally hidden within its parent, becomes a clone that is visible in the inbox.
+Within this viSNE experiment that houses the viSNE result files, click to run a SPADE analysis.
+Currently Cytobank forces you to clone this viSNE experiment so that it becomes visible in the inbox instead of being hidden within its parent experiment.

 (click to run a SPADE analysis within a completed viSNE analysis)